wildart/logicalc/README.md

 **Note:** Grammar rules follow BNF notation.
 Rule LHS separated from RHS by `:` symbol.
 RHS parts of the grammar rule are stared with a bar `|` symbol.
 Curly brackets contain a valid F# code that will be executed when expression is matched.

-In above negation production of `var` rule, `$2` in curly brackets references to the second symbol in rule which is a nonterminal `var` and is evaluated to a current state of this symbol during parsing.
+In above negation production of `var` rule, the curly brackets designate semantic action associated with this production, and `$2` in it references to the second symbol in it, a nonterminal `var`.
+When this production is matched during the expression parsing, the corresponding semantic action is evaluated, all its reverences are matched to corresponding values of the symbols in the production.

 ### Disjunction Operation

 Implement a token and a grammar rule for a disjunction (logical OR) operation.

-1. Use `|` symbol to produce `OR` token in the lexer file `logicalc.fsl`
+1. Use `|` symbol to produce `OR` token in the lexer file `logicalc.fsl`.
-2. Add `OR` token to the grammar file `logicalc.fsy`
+2. Add `OR` token to the grammar file `logicalc.fsy`.
 3. In the grammar file `logicalc.fsy`, write a rule for a disjunction (logical OR) operation, `oterm`, similarly to conjunction (logical AND), see the above grammar for rule definition.
-4. Add appropriate semantic actions to the added rule.
+4. Add appropriate semantic actions to the added rule, i.e. performing disjunction operation of two boolean values.
 5. Make sure that implemented rule correctly wired with other grammar rules.
 See that rule symbols **exactly** match the ones in the above grammar, see `iterm` and `aterm` rules.
 6. Run test script to verify correctness of the operation implementation.